Decoupling Vision and Language: Codebook Anchored Visual Adaptation¶

 | Zero-shot VILA-7B | Continuous | 47.20 | 41.67 | 79.48 | 76.30 | 78.33 | 59.89 |

-| Vision FT (continuous) | Continuous | 62.13 | 43.67 | 67.35 | 86.80 | 71.43 | 61.76 |
+| Vision FT (Continuous) | Continuous | 62.13 | 43.67 | 67.35 | 86.80 | 71.43 | 61.76 |

 | CRAFT (7B surr.) | Discrete | 77.27 | 45.67 | 77.80 | 92.74 | 84.77 | 68.58 |

-With VILA-U-7B as the surrogate model, CRAFT achieves the best overall performance: mean 68.58%, +13.51% over zero-shot, and +6.82% over the strongest continuous baseline.
+CRAFT achieves optimal performance using VILA-U-7B as the surrogate: 68.58% average, a +13.51% Gain over zero-shot, and +6.82% higher than the strongest continuous baseline.

-Reasoning Quality Preservation (Table 2, VQARAD Dataset)¶
+Inference Quality Retention (Table 2, VQARAD Dataset)¶

-| Method | Accuracy | Explanation Presence | Relevance | Faithfulness | Overall |
+| Method | Accuracy | Expl.
+Presence | Relevance | Faithfulness | Overall |

 |---|---|---|---|---|---|